Angular momentum: Relation to Newton's second law of motion

 While angular momentum total conservation can be understood separately from Newton's laws of motion as stemming from Noether's theorem in systems symmetric under rotations, it can also be understood simply as an efficient method of calculation of results that can also be otherwise arrived at directly from Newton's second law, together with laws governing the forces of nature (such as Newton's third law, Maxwell's equations and Lorentz force).
 Indeed, given initial conditions of position and velocity for every point, and the forces at such a condition, one may use Newton's second law to calculate the second derivative of position, and solving for this gives full information on the development of the physical system with time.
-Note, however, that this is no longer true in quantum mechanics, due to the existence of particle spin, which is angular momentum that cannot be described by the cumulative effect of point-like motions in space.
+Note, however, that this is no longer true in quantum mechanics, due to the existence of particle spin, which is an angular momentum that cannot be described by the cumulative effect of point-like motions in space.

-As an example, consider decreasing of the moment of inertia, e.g. when a figure skater is pulling in her/his hands, speeding up the circular motion.
+As an example, consider decreasing of the moment of inertia, e.g. when a figure skater is pulling in their hands, speeding up the circular motion.
 In terms of angular momentum conservation, we have, for angular momentum L, moment of inertia I and angular velocity ω:

 Using this, we see that the change requires an energy of:

 so that a decrease in the moment of inertia requires investing energy.

 This can be compared to the work done as calculated using Newton's laws.
 Each point in the rotating body is accelerating, at each point of time, with radial acceleration of:

 Let us observe a point of mass m, whose position vector relative to the center of motion is perpendicular to the z-axis at a given point of time, and is at a distance z.
 The centripetal force on this point, keeping the circular motion, is:

 Thus the work required for moving this point to a distance dz farther from the center of motion is:

 For a non-pointlike body one must integrate over this, with m replaced by the mass density per unit z.
 This gives:

 which is exactly the energy required for keeping the angular momentum conserved.

 Note, that the above calculation can also be performed per mass, using kinematics only.
-Thus the phenomena of figure skater accelerating tangential velocity while pulling her/his hands in, can be understood as follows in layman's language: The skater's palms are not moving in a straight line, so they are constantly accelerating inwards, but do not gain additional speed because the accelerating is always done when their motion inwards is zero.
+Thus the phenomena of figure skater accelerating tangential velocity while pulling their hands in, can be understood as follows in layman's language: The skater's palms are not moving in a straight line, so they are constantly accelerating inwards, but do not gain additional speed because the accelerating is always done when their motion inwards is zero.
 However, this is different when pulling the palms closer to the body: The acceleration due to rotation now increases the speed; but because of the rotation, the increase in speed does not translate to a significant speed inwards, but to an increase of the rotation speed.